What is differential geometry: curves and surfaces: Acceleration of a unit-speed curve

 \section{Acceleration of a unit-speed curve}

-Recall that any regular smooth curve can be reparametrized by its arc-length (\ref{prop:arc-length-smooth}).
-The obtained parametrized curve, say $\gamma$, remains to be smooth and it has unit speed; that is, $|\gamma'(s)|=1$ for all $s$.
-The following proposition states that in this case the acceleration vector stays perpendicular to the velocity vector.
+Recall that any smooth curve can be reparametrized by its arc-length (\ref{prop:arc-length-smooth}).
+The obtained parametrized curve, say $\gamma$, remains smooth, and it has unit speed; that is, $|\gamma'|=1$.
+From mechanics, you might know that acceleration and velocity are perpendicular if the speed is constant.
+Let us restate it.

 \begin{thm}{Proposition} Assume $\gamma$ is a smooth unit-speed space curve.
-Then $\gamma'(s)\perp \gamma''(s)$ for any $s$. \end{thm}
+Then $\gamma'(s)\perp \gamma''(s)$ for any~$s$. \end{thm}

-The scalar product (also known as dot product) of two vectors $\vec v$ and $\vec w$ will be denoted by $\langle \vec v,\vec w\rangle$.
+The \emph{scalar product} (also known as \textit{dot product}) of two vectors $\vec v$ and $\vec w$ will be denoted by $\langle \vec v,\vec w\rangle$.
 Recall that the derivative of a scalar product satisfies the product rule; that is, if $\vec v=\vec v(t)$ and $\vec w=\vec w(t)$ are smooth vector-valued functions of a real parameter $t$, then

-\parit{Proof.} The identity $|\gamma'|=1$ can be rewritten as $\langle\gamma',\gamma'\rangle=1$.
+\parbf{Proof.} The identity $|\gamma'|=1$ can be rewritten as $\langle\gamma',\gamma'\rangle=1$.
 Differentiating both sides, we get $2\cdot\langle\gamma'',\gamma'\rangle=\langle\gamma',\gamma'\rangle'=0$; whence $\gamma''\perp\gamma'$. \qeds